 The employer is liable for use tax on any taxable components of the food and any taxable drinks given to the employee.

-Keeping detailed records for your business will help you prepare accurate and complete sales tax returns.
+Keeping detailed business records will help in preparing accurate and complete sales tax returns.
 Records must be maintained to establish the taxable status of all purchases of property or services.
 All purchase records must be kept for at least three years from the due date of the return to which those records relate, or the date the return is filed, if later.
 Purchase records should include records related to:

-Purchase records must substantiate all your expenses and your cost of goods sold.
-These records should also show that your business inputs (purchases) bear a reasonable relationship to your business outputs (sales).
+Purchase records must substantiate all expenses and a business's cost of goods sold.
+These records should also show that business inputs (purchases) bear a reasonable relationship to business outputs (sales).

-If you use a point-of-sale (POS) system to track your inventory and other purchases, each POS transaction record must provide enough detail to independently determine the taxability of each purchase.
+If a restaurant uses a point-of-sale (POS) system to track inventory and other purchases, each POS transaction record must provide enough detail to independently determine the taxability of each purchase.
 See Tax Bulletin Recordkeeping Requirements for Sales Tax Vendors (TB-ST-770) for a complete discussion of recordkeeping and internal control requirements for businesses using a POS system.

-If you use a POS system and your system lacks the storage capacity to comply with the three-year retention period, you must transfer, maintain, and have available in a machine sensible and auditable2 form any data that has been removed from the POS system.
-If you change POS systems, you must ensure that the data from the old system is transferred, maintained, and available in a machine-sensible and auditable form.
+If a restaurant uses a POS system and the system lacks the storage capacity to comply with the three-year retention period, the restaurant must transfer, maintain, and have available in a machine sensible and auditable[2] form any data that has been removed from the POS system.
+If a restaurant changes POS systems, it must ensure that the data from the old system is transferred, maintained, and available in a machine-sensible and auditable form.

-You should also keep any other record or document that, given the nature of your business, would be necessary to prove that you have paid the proper amount of sales or use tax due.
+A restaurant should also keep any other record or document that, given the nature of its business, would be necessary to prove that it has paid the proper amount of sales or use tax due.
 For complete information on these requirements see Tax Bulletin Recordkeeping Requirements for Sales Tax Vendors (TB-ST-770).

-If you are not able to provide adequate records if you are audited, you may be subject to an estimated audit methodology to determine any additional taxes due.
-If you owe additional taxes, you will also be subject penalties and interest and could have your Certificate of Authority suspended or revoked.
+If a restaurant is not able to provide adequate records on audit, it may be subject to an estimated audit methodology to determine any additional taxes due.
+If the restaurant owes additional taxes, it will also be subject penalties and interest and could have its Certificate of Authority suspended or revoked.

 Tax Law: Section 1105(d)